battleaxedotco/tool-docs/docs/timelord/transfer.md

 Selected layers or groups will be exported as individual .swf files.

-After layers finish exporting, After Effects will batch import the layers and add them to the the open Ae comp.
+After layers finish exporting, After Effects will batch import the layers and add them to the open Ae comp.
 If layers already exist in the project or comp, the footage will be reloaded.

 ## After Effects → Ps/An